 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon T6?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 17.9MP) with a 6% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.